 Enthusiasm comes naturally in a start-up environment.
-While it is important to harness that gusto, basics such as a really deep research and sensible business plans should not be ignored.
+While it is important to harness that gusto, basics such as really deep research and sensible business plans should not be ignored.

 Those were the wise words of Salahuddin Kasem Khan, Managing Director & CEO of A.K.
 Khan & Co.
 Ltd which is based in Bangladesh.
 There have been many instances where he had witnessed at close quarters, research failing the foundations of the business in the form of a properly engineered feasibility study.

-The absence of a properly thought out feasibility study can have a detrimental effect on the business, as he seen personally when a project that he was managing almost going bust until he stepped in to realign the business direction.
+The absence of a properly thought out feasibility study can have a detrimental effect on the business, as he saw personally when a project that he was managing almost going bust until he stepped in to realign the business direction.

-“The biggest challenges faced by a lot of start-ups is having a bankable feasibility study and proper business plans drawn up,” Khan explained the importance of research via an email interview with Aquila Style.
+“The biggest challenges faced by a lot of start-ups are having a bankable feasibility study and proper business plans drawn up,” Khan explained the importance of research via an email interview with Aquila Style.

 “For example, there was a start-up in my group in the water sector where the feasibility study was done by an Indian company.
 The approach play was based on the Indian model of community-based water systems.

-“The feasibility study was basically cut and pasted from a Indian model which obviously was not relevant and did not work in Bangladesh.
+“The feasibility study was basically cut and pasted from an Indian model which obviously was not relevant and did not work in Bangladesh.
 That project nearly went bankrupt until I intervened and changed the model from rural community based to a more practical and realistic urban community-based model.

 Tapping on joint ventures to drive the business

 Needless to say, there are numerous small and medium-sized enterprises (SME) that are handcuffed by a lack of funding.
-While the Halal industry continues to burgeon across the world, Khan in acutely aware of the need for organisations like World Islamic Economic Forum Foundation (WIEF) to lend assistance to connecting the dots between the various SMEs.
+While the Halal industry continues to burgeon across the world, Khan in acutely aware of the need for organizations like World Islamic Economic Forum Foundation (WIEF) to lend assistance to connecting the dots between the various SMEs.